clarenzmauro/year-visualizer/README.md

 ## How It Works

-The app calculates progress using the millisecond delta between the start of the current year and the present moment, divided by the total duration of the year (automatically accounting for leap years).
-The UI is built using a CSS Grid where each node is a memoized component that only re-renders if its status (past/present/future) changes.
+The app calculates year completion based on hours elapsed to ensure a stable and meaningful percentage update.
+It automatically accounts for leap years and dynamically pivots its layout between mobile portrait and desktop landscape orientations.